Kong/kongponents/docs/components/multiselect.md

 KMultiselect can offer users the ability to add custom items to the list by typing the item they want to and then clicking the `...
 (Add new value)` item at the bottom of the list, which will also automatically select it.

 Newly created items will have a `label` consisting of the user input and a randomly generated id for the `value` to ensure uniqueness.
-It will also have an attribute `custom` set to `true`.
+The item will also have an attribute `custom` set to `true`.
 This action triggers an `item-added` event containing the added item data.

 Deselecting the item will completely remove it from the list and underlying data, and trigger a `item-removed` event containing the removed item's data.